Project Details

 - Design based on real festival planning workflows

-- Establish reusable UX patterns for future development
+- Establish reusable UX patterns

 - Document decisions to support future iteration